HuangChiEn/easy_config/README.md

 ---

 ### Newly update features 🚀
-0. v2.5.4 is basically stable, but we add more test case in this version (it's more stable now) ~
+0. v2.5.4 is basically fine, but it still have several known issues, so we plane to release v2.6 as stable version.
-1. Apply ${cfg}, ${env} as argument and enviroment intepolation notation, respectively.
+1. Apply \${cfg}, ${env} as argument and enviroment intepolation notation, respectively.
 2. Apply AttributeDict container (it inherit pure python dict) to store non-flatten arguments!

 ---